Articles

 In online surveys, comprehension means whether or not respondents understand what you’re asking them.
 It’s an essential factor in data quality because if survey respondents don’t understand the questions, their responses won’t be accurate or honest.

-Researchers often add instructions and a couple of preliminary questions at the start of the survey to check that the respondent understands their instructions.
+Researchers often add instructions and a couple of preliminary questions at the start of the survey to ensure the respondent understands them.
 Even if they pass your comprehension check, you may still get low-quality responses from your participants if your survey design is difficult to understand.

 Some ways your survey can affect comprehension include how you word your questions and the rating scales for responses.
 For example, researchers should make sure their questions are worded clearly to ensure there’s no room for misinterpretation when respondents answer them.